zkkython/Awesome-ML-SYS-Tutorial/sglang/code-walk-through/readme.md

 # SGLang Code Walk Through

+**[Warning: This is a work in progress, and the content is not yet complete.
+We are still polishing the content and will update it soon.]**

 This doc serve as a developer-level guidance and provide a brief code walkthrough of SGLang's backend, tracing the path of how requests are processed.
 Generally, requests flow through the following process to get responses: